 Indicative content includes:

-- Creation and rehearsal of a self-generated work.
+- Creation and rehearsal of self-generated work.

-- Performance of a self-generated work.
+- Performance of self-generated work.

 - Research project.